juthilo/run-jekyll-on-windows/README.md

     cd "C:\my-site\"
     jekyll serve

-If you don't change the encoding, Jekyll will most certainly fail upon trying to build your site because of special characters it doesn't understand.
+If you don't change the encoding, Jekyll will likely fail to build your site because of special characters it doesn't understand.
+You need to do this every time you open a new command prompt before running Jekyll.